 During lecture, you will be asked questions that will be answered using the iClicker polling system.
 You will be able to submit answers to in-class questions using laptops, tablets, or smartphones (Apple or Android).
 Although these questions won't be counted as part of your course grade, they will help us understand what you know, give everyone a chance to participate in class, and allow you to review the material after class.

 Moreover, students who correctly answer 60% or more of the iClicker questions over the course of the semester will be exempted from taking the final exam.
+Since iClicker responses are not part of your overall grade calculation and you are provided with a 40% buffer for the semester, there are no excused absences for iClicker questions.

-In addition, we will be using iClicker's geolocation feature in this class.
+We will also be using iClicker's geolocation feature in this class.
 This means that you must physically be in the lecture hall to be counted as present and to answer the iClicker questions.
 Visit the following webpage for tips on how to make sure that your geolocation is being recorded accurately: